 Rise high above London and see the city's iconic skyline from a unique perspective, with views stretching up to 40 miles (64km).
 Spot the likes of the Coca-Cola London Eye, St Paul's Cathedral and Wembley Stadium from The View from The Shard's observation deck, which sits 800ft (244m) up Western Europe's tallest building.Read More

-Get a taste of the deep blue sea at the SEA LIFE London Aquarium.
-Spot up to 400 species including sharks, stingrays, moray eels and clown fish.
+Get a taste of the deep blue sea at SEA LIFE London.
+Spot up to 400 species including sharks, stingrays, moray eels and clown fish at the aquarium.
 See stunning green sea turtles and test your nerve on the glass "shark walk".
 Learn more at daily talks and feeding times.Read More

 The world-famous British Museum exhibits the works of man from prehistoric to modern times, from around the world.
 Highlights include the Rosetta Stone, the Parthenon sculptures and the mummies in the Ancient Egypt collection.
 Some exhibitions require tickets.Read More